pbrach/WCF-Eventing/README.md

 - .NET Framwork 4.6.1
 - Used libs: No external libs only .NET WCF

+## How to use
+* Compile the whole solution
+* There are two executable projects: **Host** and **Client**
+* First execute the Host (you need to be admin for that, because you are hosting a web service)
+* Secondly start the Client

+The Host starts two WCF services and registers both as listener for the respective other service.
+The client starts some client requests to verify that the events are correctly executed.
+The console window of the Host will present a log-like output from the two services, while the client provides some minor status output of the whole system running.

 ## Problem
 Event transfer in WCF is mainly organized via WCF-Callbacks.Although this is a nice way it has 1 major downside: callbacks create a duplex channel and keep it open.
 Because it is a normal channel like every WCF channel, it is (and should be!) disposed after a certain timeout period.
 For short lived clients (e.g.: web clients) this is perfect solution.